mschlege1838/html-table-wrapper/examples/temperatures-custom/README.md

 # An Entirely Custom Implementation

-All the previous examples used 'helper' classes defined to assist in the use of [SimpleDataTable], but it is worthy of note that none of these are required; so long as the requirements of using the class are met, it will function perfectly well.
+All the previous examples used 'helper' classes defined to assist in the use of [HTMLTableWrapper], but it is worthy of note that none of these are required; so long as the requirements of using the class are met, it will function perfectly well.

 Consider the temperature example from before, but with a slightly different spin: we want to define an off-table control than handles unit